Heart Full of Hope

 She has been doing well and has experienced only minor issues like acid reflux, arrhythmias, and is fussy about eating, but otherwise, she is progressing well.
 Doctors are hoping the G-tube they inserted will help with that, and Maddy will soon be on her way to a full recovery.

 Through it all, Joanna’s faith, while shaken, helped to see her and her family through.
-She said she is grateful to the team at The Children’s Hospital of San Antonio for all their support.
+She said she is grateful to the team at CHRISTUS Children's for all their support.

 “Maddy is a symbol of God’s faithfulness and will forever be my rock,” said Joanna.
 “God’s will has been manifested throughout our entire journey, and I know without a doubt, it will continue to unfold throughout Maddy’s life.”